10 Basic Tidyverse Concepts

 10.5.1 Practice Exercises

 In mosaicData::CPS85 (see Data Table 7.3) transform the wage variable to units of dollars per day.
-(Assume an 8-hour working day.)
+(Assume an 8-hour working day.).
+Show only the first 10 rows.

-The next two dplyr data-functions are useful for generating numerical summaries of data.
+The next dplyr data-function, summarize(), is useful for generating numerical summaries of data.

 In the previous example, dplyr::n() was used to count the number of cases in each group.